MithiDocs

 Architecture Overview

-Vaultastic is a cloud-based enterprise information archival and governance platform designed to preserve, search, manage, and collaborate on organizational data.
+Vaultastic is a cloud-based archival and governance platform for storing, searching, and managing organizational data over time.

-This tiered architecture enables organizations to align archival strategy with:
+This tiered architecture allows administrators to align storage with:

 Vaultastic Storage Tiers